 These samples will set the Application Message ID as one example.
 This is typically used to give each message a unique ID to help consuming applications know/verify if they have received the same message twice due to failures/retransmission.
 In the case of the Processor application, it maintains the original Application Message ID to help with traceability: it can be used to group a “flow” or “trace” of related messages together.

-As an example in the Publisher:
+As an example, in the Publisher:

 And the Processor reuses the same Application Message ID: